SplittyDev/cap/README.md

-# Crates Package Manager
+# Rust Binary Package Manager
 > A binary package manager built on top of [crates.io](https://crates.io).

-This is a work in progress.

 ## Why

-Rust already has an amazing package manager: `cargo`.
+Rust already has an amazing package manager: cargo.
 However, cargo is mostly a dependency manager for Rust projects.
 It is not primarily a binary package manager.

-Even though you can install binary crates with cargo, updating and maintaining them properly requires third-party solutions such as `cargo-update`.
+Even though you can install binary crates with cargo, updating and maintaining them properly requires third-party solutions such as the cargo-update plugin.

 This project aims to provide a simple, easy to use, and reliable binary package manager for Rust.